lilibaker/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+*Observations* - What is your response to the question above? - *Diplococcus pneumoniae* exhibits similar MIC values to the *Streptococcus* bacteria, with the exception of *Streptococcus fecalis*.
+Specifically, for neomycin, each of the bacteria exhibit MIC values around 1e+01.
+For penicillin, the bacteria exhibit MIC values around 1e-02.
+Finally, for streptomycin, the bacteria exhibit MIC values around 1e+01.
+Consequently, the similarities between the MIC values for *Diplococcus pneumoniae* and the *Streptococcus* bacteria indicate that *Diplococcus pneumoniae* should actually fall within the *Streptococcus* genus. - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - visual 2 - Why? - Visual 2 enables a quick comparison of how the bacteria are affected by the antibiotics.
+The individual graphs for each bacteria make it easier to compare across bacteria as the graphs are not cluttered and the axes contain the same ranges.
+Thus, it is easy to see how *Diplococcus pneumoniae* and the *Streptococcus* bacteria individually react to the antibiotics and perform a comparison, whilst also comparing how this differs from the other included bacteria.

 # References